Zambia debt negotiations likely to drag into next year - sources

 "It's important to get that by year end," Malpass told Reuters.
 "The longer it stays open, the greater the risk of the process getting further delayed.
 They initiated the common framework in (early) 2021, so it's dragging on a long time."

-Any MOU would have to be completed before April, when the IMF aims to carry out a first review of Zambia's $1.3 billion, three-year loan in April, a crucial step in the southern African country's push to restructure its debts.
+Any MOU would have to be completed before April, when the IMF aims to carry out a first review of Zambia's $1.3 billion, three-year loan, a crucial step in the southern African country's push to restructure its debts.

-(Reporting by Andrea Shalal, additional reporting by Karin Strohecker, editing by Kirsten Donovan)
+(Reporting by Andrea Shalal, additional reporting by Karin Strohecker, editing by Kirsten Donovan and Susan Fenton)

 ((andrea.shalal@tr.com; +1 202-815-7432;))